Asjadgit/React-Native-App/README.md

 - [Features](#features)

 ## Installation
-You can install the app using the following commands:
+- You can install the app using the following commands:

 1. **Create a new Expo project:** npx create-expo-app@latest
-2. **You can choose a different template by adding the --template option: npx create-expo-app@latest --template
+2. **You can choose a different template by adding the --template option:** npx create-expo-app@latest --template

 ## USage
 ### Here’s an example of how you can start the app and explore different features:

 # Starting the Development Server
-  1.Navigate to the project directory and start the development server:
+  1. **Navigate to the project directory and start the development server:** npm start
-    npm start

-# 2.Scan the QR code with Expo Go or open the app in the simulator/emulator.
+# 2. **Scan the QR code with Expo Go or open the app in the simulator/emulator.**

-# Exploring the App
+- # Exploring the App
- ### Login Form:
+-- ### Login Form:

 # Go to the login screen, enter sample credentials, and submit.
- ##Contact Form:
+ ## Contact Form:
-  Visit the contact form and try entering some contact information.
+  -Visit the contact form and try entering some contact information.

  ## Navigation:
   ### Explore different screens to see how navigation is set up.